CseperkePapp/fontolo/README.md

 ---

-## Current Status
+## 🏗️ Current Status

-Fontolo is in active refinement with a functional core system.
-The live configurator works, exports complete CSS frameworks, and demonstrates professional UI components.
-We're currently:
+Fontolo is in active refinement with a **functional core system** that already demonstrates something new in web design tooling.
+The live configurator works, exports complete CSS frameworks, and proves the concept of self-demonstrating design systems.

+**What's working now:**
+- Full live configuration with real-time updates across all components
+- Complete CSS framework export with production-ready code
+- Professional UI component library built and tested within the tool itself
+- Novel three-layer CSS architecture that eliminates common spacing problems

+**What we're refining:**
-- Refining the user experience and interface
+- User experience and interface polish
-- Expanding the component library
+- Component library expansion and customization options
-- Preparing platform integrations (WordPress, Tailwind, etc.)
-- Building documentation and examples
+- Documentation and examples for different use cases
+- Performance optimization for complex configurations

+**Where we're heading:**
+This foundation opens doors to entirely new approaches in visual web development.
+We're exploring how live design systems could transform everything from client presentations to collaborative development workflows.
+The self-demonstrating concept is just the beginning of what's possible when design tokens become interactive parameters rather than static files.

+**Development philosophy:** Built for the joy of creation and shared openly because innovative tools should be accessible to everyone.
+This project grows through community engagement and real-world use cases.

 ---